sergejsha/magnet/README.md

 val audioFocus: AudioFocus = scope.getSingle()
 ```

 Custom selectors are easy to write.
-More details can be found in [magnetx-selector-android](magnet-extensions/magnetx-selector-android) or [magnetx-selector-features](magnet-extensions/magnetx-selector-features) modules.
+For more details checkout [magnetx-selector-android](magnet-extensions/magnetx-selector-android) or [magnetx-selector-features](magnet-extensions/magnetx-selector-features) modules.

 # Documentation